FelipeOlivares-ICCI-UCN/Taller-4/README.md

 java -cp bin logic.App
 ```
 ## IMPORTANT:
 Images must be stored in the data/ folder with the same name as the card.
 If no image is found, a default image is used.

-DefaultImage.jpeg **MUST NOT BE DELETED, ALTHOUGH IT CAN BE REPLACED.**
+DefaultImage.jpeg **SHOULD NOT BE DELETED**, althought it can be replaced